 President, World Congress of Faiths

-Rev. Braybrooke is a vicar near Oxford, England, and a key figure in world inter-religious affairs.
-He is President of the World Congress of Faiths, Patron of the International Interfaith Centre, Co-Founder of the Three Faiths Forum and an International Peace Councillor.
+Rev. Marcus Braybrooke is a vicar near Oxford, England, and a key figure in world inter-religious affairs.
+He is President of the World Congress of Faiths, Patron of the International Interfaith Centre, Co-Founder of the Three Faiths Forum, now known as the Faith & Belief Forum and an International Peace Councillor.
 He is the author of a number of best-selling inter-faith books and inspirational works, including 1000 World Prayers, Pilgrimage of Hope, Bridge of Stars, What Can We Learn from Islam and Learn to Pray.

-Avram Davis, Ph.D. is founder and director of Chochmat HaLev and Associate Director of the Jewish Arts, Culture and Torah School.
-He received his BA and MA in Jewish Studies and PhD in Comparative Philosophy.
+Rabbi Dr. Avram Davis is founder of the Wisdom Heart Foundation and Chochmat HaLev and Associate Director of the Jewish Arts, Culture and Torah School.
+He received his MA in Jewish Studies and Ph.D. in Comparative Philosophy and Religion.
 He also has studied at Yeshiva Adar Torah, Yeshiva Mossas Rav Kook and Yeshiva Bratzlav.
 Avram's meditation training has included periods with Jewish and non-Jewish teachers.
 He is the author of: The Way of Flame, Judaic Mysticism, Eye of Blessing, and Meditation From the Heart of Judaism.

 - Doug George-Kanentiio